-Enclosed is the Los Alamos Initial Site Assessment Report which summarizes information developed from initial inspections and assessments of material containing uranium-233 at Los Alamos National Laboratory (LANL).
-The report represents the deliverable for Commitment 4 of the Department's Implementation Plan for addressing the Defense Nuclear Facilities Safety Board's Recommendation 97-1, concerning the safe storage of uranium-233 material.
+Enclosed is the Los Alamos National Laboratory (LANL) Site Assessment Report that summarizes information developed from initial inspections and assessments of material containing uranium-233 at LANL.
+The report represents the deliverable for Commitment 4 of the Department of Energy's Implementation for addressing the Defense Nuclear Facilities Safety Board's Recommendation 97-1, concerning the safe storage of Uranium-233 material.

 The report describes the types of uranium-233 material in inventory, the facilities where the material is located, and the actions completed to date to determine any remediation efforts needed as we work toward consolidating the material in preparation for movement to a long-term storage location.
-We will continue to update this report as inspections and assessments progress, and plan to provide the final report to you in December 1998.
+We will provide progress reports on these consolidation activities as necessary.